gollumeo/FlipMania/README.md

 ﻿# FlipMania

+# 🛑 PROJECT ON HOLD DUE TO TSM NOT ISSUING NEW API KEYS FOR NOW.

+---

 **FlipMania** is a real-time opportunity engine for the World of Warcraft Auction House, designed for players who want to maximize their goldmaking by capitalizing on market inefficiencies across servers.

 ## Purpose